Four killed in latest US attack on alleged drug-smuggling boat in Caribbean

 In the seven months since the campaign began, only three survivors have been recovered from the waters following the bombings.
 Others have been lost at sea and are presumed among the dead.

-The Trump administration also generated a wave of criticism after it was revealed that two survivors in the initial September 2 attack were killed in a subsequent “double-tap” strike as they clung the wreckage of their boat, a seeming violation of both international and domestic law.
+The Trump administration also generated a wave of criticism after it was revealed that two survivors in the initial September 2 attack were killed in a subsequent “double-tap” strike as they clung to the wreckage of their boat, a seeming violation of both international and domestic law.

-Critics have pointed out that even the Defence Department’s own manual says it is “inhumane” to attack shipwreck victims who have been disabled from fighting.
+Critics have pointed out that even the Defense Department’s own manual says it is “inhumane” to attack shipwreck victims who have been disabled from fighting.
 The Trump administration has so far declined to publish video of the “double-tap” strike to the public.

 A report in The New York Times also suggested that the Trump administration may have committed an act of perfidy, another war crime, by attempting to disguise a military plane as a civilian aircraft during the initial strike.